You might have already heard about Python's asyncio module, it allows you to easily run concurrent

 return x + y

-Asynchronous functions in Python return what's known as a Future
+Asynchronous functions in Python return what's known as a Future object, which contains the

 result of calling the asynchronous function.